Collecting Device Metrics

 The metrics subsystem uses the "timer" implemented as part of your initial port

 to control when data is aggregated into a "heartbeat".
-When the heartbeat
+When the Heartbeat

 subsystem is booted, a dependency function